Besazio

-Besazio is a municipality in the district of Mendrisio in the canton of Ticino in Switzerland.
+Besazio (Besasc in lombard) is a municipality in the district of Mendrisio in the canton of Ticino in Switzerland.
 On 14 April 2013, the former municipalities of Besazio, Ligornetto and Meride merged into the municipality of Mendrisio.

 History

 Besazio was first mentioned in 1335 as Besatio.
 In 15th to 18th centuries, it was called Besaccio.
 A settlement in this area was first mentioned in 1254, but the area has been settled since ancient times, as Roman era and Early Middle Ages objects indicate.
 In 1335, it was mentioned as part of the Pieve of Riva San Vitale.
 It became the center of its own parish in 1579.
 The first parish church of St. Antonino dates from before that date, but the exact age is unknown.
 According to tradition, the bell tower is a converted signal tower, while the sacristy is a former guard-house.
 In 1654 parish church of S. Maria Immacolata was built in a central location.
 It was rebuilt at the end of the 18th century, and renovated in 1964.

 The main sources of income of the inhabitants was agriculture and marble mining as well as emigration to work as bricklayers.
 The recent economic and population growth has gradually changed the municipality into a commuter town.